BlackWatchuser/github_libraries/MySQL/InnoDB/Indexes/Index_Page_Structures.md

 ![](https://raw.githubusercontent.com/CHXU0088/github_libraries/master/Pic/MySQL/INDEX_Page_Directory_20130107.png)

-The page directory is simply a dynamically-sized array of 16-bit offset pointers to records within the page.
+**`The page directory is simply a dynamically-sized array of 16-bit offset pointers to records within the page`**.
 Its purpose will be more fully described in a future post dedicated to the page directory.

 ## Free space